 The Church at Gloucester by Childe Hassam

-For those of you new to the art-viewing, museum-going experience, do you feel unsure what to see first?
-If so, I can make a few suggestions.
-I've come up with three areas that I think are particularly accessible and enjoyable to new viewers.
-You'll find them in most major museums, and they also happen to be among my favorites.
+For those new to art, do you feel unsure what to see first?
+I think these three areas are particularly accessible and enjoyable to new viewers.

 Art That Inspires Me: Still Life Painting